kubestellar/kubestellar/QUICKSTART.md

 local-path-storage                local-path-provisioner-684f458cdd-75wv8           1/1     Running   0          85s
 ```

-### c.
-Onboarding the guilder cluster

-Repeat the same steps for the guilder cluster:
+Repeat the same steps for the `guilder` cluster:

 First, create the inventory objects to represent `guilder` edge cluster: